Clan Cathcart: Jacobite rising of 1715

 Charles Cathcart, 8th Lord Cathcart was born in about 1686 and had a distinguished military career.
 He became a major on the Scots Grays in 1709.
 During the Jacobite rising of 1715 the eighth Lord Cathcart commanded a detachment of dragoons and it was Cathcart's troops that outflanked the Jacobite forces at Battle of Sheriffmuir.
 Cathcart had also previously defeated the Jacobites at the Skirmish of Dunfermline in October 1715.

 Jacobite rising of 1745

 Charles Cathcart, 9th Lord Cathcart was an aide-de-camp to the Duke of Cumberland and fought for the government at the Battle of Culloden in 1746 where he was wounded.
-In 1768 he was appointed ambassador at St Petersburg and he was well received by Empress Catherine.
+In 1768 he was appointed ambassador at Saint Petersburg and he was well received by Empress Catherine.
 He wore a patch on his cheek which was apparently to hide a wound that was received at the Battle of Fontenoy.